-You’ve spent good money on a well designed, beautiful helmet, so here are some guidelines to looking after it and protecting your investment.
+You’ve spent good money on a well-designed, beautiful helmet, so here are some guidelines for looking after it and protecting your investment.

 Other than impacts, the fastest way to destroy a helmet is by improper maintenance or lack of maintenance altogether.